Table Of Contents_

 However, these both offer drastically different designs from the old 800, 700 and 600 series.
 None of the older series offered an onboard camera, which is what makes the 900 series so much more efficient at cleaning your floors.

-When it comes to initial set up and overall user-friendliness, both the Roomba 960 and 980 are the same.
+When it comes to initial setup and overall user-friendliness, both the Roomba 960 and 980 are the same.

 When you’re ready to start a clean, you can simply press the Clean button on the top of the vacuums, and a cleaning sequence will begin.
 You can also use the iRobot Home app to create scheduled cleanings.
 You can even connect your Roomba to your smart home system and use Alexa or Google Home to activate the vacuums.

 It will take you very little time to learn the specifics on how to work the Roombas, even if you’ve never used a robot vacuum before.
-Which is to say the learning curve isn’t steep for either of these devices.
+This is to say the learning curve isn’t steep for either of these devices.

 As with many of the previous iterations, the Roomba 960 can clean carpeted areas and hardwood floors with ease.
 If you’re not familiar with robot vacuum cleaners like Roombas, you typically use an app – in this case, the iRobot Home app – to create scheduled cleanings.
 The vacuum then uses its onboard camera and navigation system to move about your home while cleaning.
 You can also press the Clean button directly on the vacuum to initiate the cleaning sequence.

-Similarly to the 960 model, the Roomba 980 uses an onboard camera, navigation system and app to clean your floors of pet hair, dirt and crumbs.
+Similar to the 960 model, the Roomba 980 uses an onboard camera, navigation system and app to clean your floors of pet hair, dirt and crumbs.
 The main difference here lies in this model’s Carpet Boost mode, which allows the vacuum to sense what type of flooring it’s cleaning and increase its power when on carpet.
 This feature is super helpful and provides a better clean overall.

 In our cleaning tests, we found the Roomba 980 to be more efficient than the 960 in every test.
 This is especially true in larger spaces.
 As we discuss below, the more powerful motor in the 980 is the reason for such a comprehensive clean.
+You can see why robot vacuums are superior vs regular vacuums.

 The Roomba 960 uses the same motor as the old 800 series of robot vacuums.
 This doesn’t necessarily mean it’s a bad motor, but it’s definitely nowhere near as powerful as the Roomba 980.
 If you need a more comprehensive clean, you’ll want to consider the 980.
 Roomba describes this motor as able to deliver five times the air suction power when compared to their popular 600 series.

 The Roomba 980 offers a much more powerful motor than anything else in Roomba’s product lineup.
-This new generation motor allows the vacuum to utilize the Carpet Boost mode to its full potential to suck up pet hair and take care of heavy duty jobs.
+This new generation motor allows the vacuum to utilize the Carpet Boost mode to its full potential to suck up pet hair and take care of heavy-duty jobs.
 Listed as 10 times the air suction power of the popular 600 series, the 980 model’s motor also provides a longer overall life for the vacuum.

 Vacuums are noisy, and the Roombas aren’t any different.
 When it comes to noise between the Roomba 960 and the Roomba 980, you need to consider motor power.
 Since the 980 has a much more powerful motor, it’s going to make more noise than the 960.
 This is especially true when using the 980’s Carpet Boost mode.

-During our testing, we found the Roomba 960 produced around 65 dB of noise during normal operation.
+During our testing, we found that Roomba 960 produced around 65 dB of noise during normal operation.
 The Roomba 980 produced 68 dB during normal operation and a loud 73 dB during Carpet Boost mode.

 It’s important to note, however, that Roombas are significantly quieter than most robot vacuums.
 On average, the Roombas are about 29% quieter than most other robot vacuums on the market.